-- Student absenteeism and tardiness rates interrupt even the best schedule which means students do not receive daily, consistent instruction. - Interventions are difficult to implement within time, available staff and scheduling constraints.

-A high percentage of students require specialized instruction; data shows most students require interventions in literacy and mathematics.
+- Student absenteeism and tardiness rates interrupt even the best schedule which means students do not receive daily, consistent instruction. - Interventions are difficult to implement within time, available staff, and scheduling constraints. - A high percentage of students require specialized instruction; data shows most students require interventions in literacy and mathematics.

-- Review the District Gifted and Talented plan regularly with a focus on student identification. - · Consider ways to fine-tune extended learning time opportunities. - Consider providing an incentive program for study table. - Consider additional high school courses focused on skill deficit areas in literacy and math (double dip).
+- Review the District Gifted and Talented plan regularly with a focus on student identification. - Consider ways to fine-tune extended learning time opportunities. - Consider providing courses focused on skill deficit areas in math (double dip). - Encourage the use of existing extended learning opportunities such as an incentive program for study table.